gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

   <iframe src="https://www.youtube-nocookie.com/embed/r6u0h7QLznI?rel=0" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-The player interacts with the buttons by shooting directly on them in order to select the settings he wants.
+The player interacts with the buttons by shooting directly on them in order to select the settings they want.
-When the main menu is displayed, he can see a little thumbnail on each button showing what he has pre-selected.
+When the main menu is displayed, they can see a little thumbnail on each button showing what they have pre-selected.
-When the player is ready, he can shoot on the start button and shoot on the target.
+When the player is ready, they can shoot on the start button and then on the target.

 There are multiple "programs" available to the player, for examples: program A is a free-range, meaning that the player can freely shoot on the target, on program B the player has 5 bullets and 5 seconds to shoot...